mikemartinez99/Ifetroban/README.md

 **2.** A vector of term IDs (you can get these from the dataframe we created above).
 These need to be encased in `c()` and separated by commas.

 When saving the plot, you can adjust the `plotName` variable to whatever you want, just ensure that it is encased in quotations.
 The ggsave arguments `width` and `height` can be changed to alter the size of the output plot.
+Whatever varibale name you save the function call to you need to change in the `ggsave` command.

 ```R